 Learning Coaches encourage their students’ growing independence as they:

 - Commit one to two hours per day to overseeing schoolwork

 - Verify that lessons and assignments are completed

 - Communicate with teachers, referring students to teachers for help when needed

 Complete Training and Support

 Our online orientation program helps the Learning Coach understand his or her responsibilities.
 It also introduces all the resources and support systems made available to help the Learning Coach and student succeed.
-Great Lakes Cyber Academy offers a searchable online support system that is available 24/7.
+Great Lakes Cyber Academy offers Learning Coach Central, an online resource, that's available to Learning Coaches 24/7.
 The Learning Coach can also call a toll-free number to speak with a Great Lakes Cyber Academy technical support representative.
 This support is available for both installation and troubleshooting.

 You’ll also find support available from your student’s teacher, school staff, and other families.

 Local Family Involvement Coordinators